wfdoran/python-learn/lession3.md

 print("End")
 ```

 There are three important concepts in this short example.
-The first is
+The first
-a "block" of code.
+is a "block" of code.
 A block of code is a set of python instructions
-and commands indented at a certain level or further.
-A block ends
+and commands indented at a certain level or further to the right.
+A
-at the first instruction with less indenting.
-In this example,
+block ends at the first instruction with less indenting.
+In this
-`print(i)` is a block of code with the `print("End")` ending the block.
+example, `print(i)` is a block of code with the `print("End")` ending
+the block.

 The second important concept is `range`.
 The range `range(10)` will take on the
 values `{0,1,2,...,9}` one at a time.
 In general `range(n)` will take on